iraiosub/riboseq-flow/README.md

 - `--guide_number` number of guides to design (default: `50`)
 - `--max_reads` maximum number of reads analysed (default: `1000000`)
 - `--min_read_length` minimum read length threshold for reads to be analysed
-- `--ribocutter_args` string specifying additional ribocutter arguments
+- `--extra_ribocutter_args` string specifying additional arguments that will be appended to the `ribocutter` command

 #### Read alignment options

-- `--skip_premap` skips pre-mapping to abundant contaminant sequences
+- `--skip_premap` skips pre-mapping to common contaminant sequences

-- `--star_args` string specifying additional STAR arguments
+- `--bowtie2_args` allows users to input custom arguments for `bowtie2`
+- `--star_args` enables the input of specific argumants for `STAR`

+The preset alignment settings for both STAR and Bowtie2 are optimized for standard ribo-seq analysis.
+Altering these arguments is generally not advised unless specific data requirements or unique analytical needs arise.

 #### Gene-level quantification options